-- 7. There is one active leachate collection pipe that flows into the pond (photo 15).
-The pipe was visible and only a small volume of leachate (~ 1 gpm) was flowing out of the pipes.
+- 7. There is one active leachate collection pipe that flows into the pond (Photo 8).
+The pipe was visible and only a small volume of leachate (~1 gpm) was flowing out of the pipes.
 The leachate effluent appeared clear. - 8.
 The pond was containing a very low volume of water at the time of this inspection.
-The protective cover of the interior slopes appeared to be in good condition (photo 16). - 9.
-The contact water portion of the pond complex was full but not at the level to discharge.
-There was a noticeable sediment delta forming at the north inlet area.
-There was no such delta at the south inlet area.

-10. The concrete protective cover of the interior slopes of the contact water portion was in good condition (photos 17 & 18).
+The protective cover of the interior slopes appeared to be in good condition (Photo 9). - The leachate pond sump is on the southwest corner of the landfill (Photo 10).
+The leachate sump level indicator is in the building on the east side of the leachate collection pond (Photo 11). - The contact water portion of the pond complex was full but not at the level to discharge. - 11.
+The concrete protective cover of the interior slopes of the contact water portion was in good condition (Photos 12 & 13).
 There was no misalignment of the concrete joints.
 The condition of the caulking material at the joints was good.